Panorama, Parow

 Panorama is a suburb in Parow, Cape Town, South Africa.

 History

-In 1700 land that today form part of Panorama was awarded to Booysen,B.
+In 1700 land that today form part of Panorama was awarded to Booysen, B.

+The name originated when Booysen arrived at his land for the first time, saw the pretty view, turned to his wife, and said "Liefie, kyk hierdie mooi Panorama", which translates to him indicating to his wife that there is a beautiful Panorama from this area.

+In 1986, the Panorama Mediclinic was opened here, thereby being the first hospital opened, which had been built by the then relatively new Mediclinic Group.
+As of current, this is one of the largest Private Hospitals in South Africa.

 Change of ownership through the years

-From Booysen it was then transferred to Meyboom, C which called it "de Grendel" It changed hands through the years and owners were: Meyboom,F. Heyns, J. and van Reenen, D. In 1890 Sir David Graaff, 1st Baronet purchase he land.
+From Booysen it was then transferred to Meyboom, C which called it "de Grendel" It changed hands through the years and owners were: Meyboom, F. Heyns, J. and van Reenen, D. In 1890 Sir David Graaff, 1st Baronet purchase the land.

 The Graaff family

 They farmed with horses and milk.
 When Sir David died in 1931, his son de Villiers took it over.
 The land was in a company called Graaff's Trust.
 After de Villiers death in 1999 his son David was in charge.